Human Conditional Reasoning in Answer Set Programming: AC and DA as Default Reasoning

 where $\ell_i$, $\Gamma_j$, $winv(r)$, and $sinv(r)$ are the same as those in Defs.~\ref{wda-def} and~\ref{sda-def}.
 In addition, $\delta^w_i=not\,\neg\,L_i$ if $\ell_i=L_i$, and $\delta^w_i=not\,L_i$ if $\ell_i=not\,L_i$; $\delta^s_i=not\,\neg\,L_i$ if $\ell_i=L_i$, and $\delta^s_i=not\,L_i$ if $\ell_i=\neg\,L_i$.
 The {\em weak default DA completion\/} and the {\em strong default DA completion\/} of $\Pi$ are respectively defined as:

 \end{definition}

 Rules in $wdda(\Pi)$ and $sdda(\Pi)$ are converted into the form of a GEDP, so $WDDA(\Pi)$ and $SDDA(\Pi)$ are viewed as GEDPs.
-Like the DAC completion, both WDDA and SDDA introduce an additional NAF literal to each rule.
+Like the DAC completion, both WDDA and SDDA introduce an additional NAF-literal to each rule.